Configuring Zend Debugger

 - Downloading and installing Zend Debugger

-- Enabling Zend Debugger integration with the PHP engine
+- Enabling Zend Debugger integration with the PHP interpreter

 Downloading and installing Zend Debugger